tom-howard/ros/docs/waffles/exercises.md

 Having completed the steps on [the previous page](../launching-ros), your robot and laptop should now be paired, and ROS should be up and running.
 The next thing to do is bring the robot to life!

 On this page you'll work through a series of exercises with the TurtleBot3 (aka, the Waffle) **in your teams**, exploring how the robot works whilst also getting an initial insight into how ROS works too.
-A number of the exercises here are similar to those that you'll do (or perhaps have *already* done) individually in simulation in [Assignment #1](../../com2009/assignment1/).
+A number of the exercises here are similar to those that you'll do (or perhaps have *already* done) individually in simulation for [Assignment #1](../../com2009/assignment1/).
 As you'll soon see, whether you're working with a real robot or a simulation, a lot of the principles are the same for both.

 ### Quick Links